OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 Any attempt to create a component or a public variable that does not conform to Python's syntax should result in an exception.
 This restriction was required because these entities essentially exist as Python variables.
-One unfortunate side-effect is that names with spaces are not allowed.
+One unfortunate side effect is that names with spaces are not allowed.
 OpenMDAO checks for compliance when a public variable or Component instance is created:

     >>> from openmdao.main.api import Assembly